enormandeau/barque/README.md

 Once the pipeline has finished running, all result files are found in the `12_results` folder.

+After a run, it is recomended to make a copy of this folder and name it with the current date, ex: `12_results_PROJECT_NAME_2019-10-08`

 ### Taxa count tables, named after the primer names

 - `PRIMER_phylum_table.csv`